invisi-apps/client-server-playground/README.md

 ### Testing
 Unit test in the project are written using [mocha](https://next.mochajs.org/) with [chai](https://www.chaijs.com/api/bdd/) assertions and are intended to cover the core game change state management.

+I've included one integration style test for the server which spins up a local server and connects 2 clients to it.

 To run the tests you can use the following commands:
 ```